 \section{Devices under study}

-IHEP-IME-v1 LGAD sensor is developed by Institute of High Energy Physics and Institute of Microelectronics of the Chinese Academy of Sciences \cite{KeweiWu_LGAD}.
-The cross-section of IHEP-IME-v1 LGAD structure is shown in \figurename~\ref{fig:lgad_section}.
-Typically, full structure contains (n++)-(p+)-p-(p++) stack, junction termination extension (JTE), p-stop and guard-ring.
-It is manufactured by 50 $\rm \mu m$ high resistivity p-type epi-wafer with $\rm \sim$725 $\rm\mu m$ supporting substrate, and detailed information can be found in \tablename~\ref{tab:wafer_spec}.
-The electric field peak in p+ gain layer larger than 300 kV/cm when LGAD sensor operates at an appropriate reverse voltage.
-Under this condition, the drift electrons (a few holes) acquire sufficient energy to generate electron-hole pairs by impact ionization but lower than the avalanche threshold.
-The gain of LGAD sensor is kept under control at around 10-60 where good time resolution $\rm \sigma_{t}$ and signal noise ratio $\rm S/N$ achieve simultaneously due to carriers multiplication and thin active region \cite{LGAD_Theory}.
+The IHEP-IME-v1 LGAD sensor is being developed by the Institute of High Energy Physics and the Institute of Microelectronics of the Chinese Academy of Sciences \cite{KeweiWu_LGAD}.
+A cross-section of IHEP-IME-v1 LGAD structure is shown in Fig.\ref{fig:lgad_section}.
+Typically,the structure contains a (n++)-(p+)-p-(p++) stack, a junction termination extension (JTE), a p-stop and a guard-ring.
+JTE is included to possibly prevent premature breakdown \cite{HPK_LGAD}.
+Guard-ring may be regarded as a ``cathode'' for the peripheral region, and it simultaneously reshapes electric field distribution near the region of JTE.
+P-stop blocks up the potential connection between cathode and guard-ring, due to JTE diffusion process and interface charges after radiation when the same voltage is applied to cathode/guard-ring.
+It is manufactured on a 50 $ \mu m$ high resistivity p-type epi-wafer with $ \sim$725 $\mu m$ supporting substrate.
+The detailed wafer information is reported in \tablename~\ref{tab:wafer_spec}.
+The electric field peak in the p+ gain layer is larger than 300 kV/cm when the LGAD sensor operates at nominal bias voltage.
+In this condition, the drift electrons (a few holes) acquire sufficient energy to generate electron-hole pairs by impact ionization.
+However, they are still lower than the avalanche threshold.
+The gain of the LGAD sensor is kept under control at around 10-60, since in this condition good time resolution $ \sigma_{t}$ and signal to noise ratio $ S/N$ may be achieved simultaneously, thanks to the carriers multiplication and the thin active region~\cite{LGAD_Theory}.